linode/docs/docs/guides/databases/sharding/sharded-database/index.md

 This approach is fairly easy to design and implement, and requires less programming time.
 The database application only has to compare the value of the sharding key to the predefined ranges using a lookup table.
 This scheme is also easier to redesign and maintain.
 Range sharding is a good choice if records with similar keys are frequently viewed together.

-Range sharding works best if there are a large number of possible values, which are fairly evenly distributed across the entire range.
+Range sharding works best if there are a large number of possible values that are fairly evenly distributed across the entire range.
 This design works poorly if most of the key values map to the same shard.
-Unfortunately, this architecture is prone to poor distribution of the rows among the shards.
+Unfortunately, this architecture is prone to poor distribution of rows among the shards.
 A good design can still lead to an unbalanced distribution.
 For example, older accounts are more likely to have been deleted over the years, leaving the corresponding shard relatively empty.
 This leads to inefficiencies in the database.
 Choosing fairly large ranges can reduce, but not eliminate, this possibility.

-Here is how range sharding might work using the data from the `store` database.
+The database sharding examples below demonstrate how range sharding might work using the data from the `store` database.
 In this case, the records for stores with store IDs under 2000 are placed in one shard.
 Stores possessing IDs of 2001 and greater go in the other.

-The first shard looks like this:
+The first shard contains the following rows:

 | store_ID | city | state | zip_code |
 |:-:|:-:|:-:|:-:|